saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 <details><summary><span className="api post">POST</span><code>/api/1/testers/&#123;tester-id&#125;/block/</code></summary>
 <p></p>

 Blocks a single tester.
-They cannot download the apps they were invited to.
+They cannot download the apps they are invited to.
 However, the data stays.
-You can later unblock this tester, or delete them completely.
+You can later unblock this tester or delete them completely.

 #### Responses